نوع مقاله : مقالات پژوهشی

 Materials and Methods

-This experiment was conducted in strip-split plot design based on randomized complete block design with three replications at the Zahak Research Station from 2019 to 2023.
-The experimental treatments included an irrigation regime of full irrigation, irrigation after 35% depletion of available water, and irrigation after 70% depletion of available water.
-These treatments were applied to horizontal plots and while the irrigation stages including from bud break to flowering, from flowering to fruit color change, from fruit color change to harvest, and from harvest to leaf fall, were assigned to vertical plots.
-This study was carried out at the Zahak Research Station on 15-year-old Yaghooti grapevines (Vitis vinifera L.).
+This experiment was conducted as strip-split plot design based on randomized complete block design with three replications at the Zahak Research Station from 2019 to 2023.
+The experimental treatments included an irrigation regime of control (full irrigation), irrigation after 35% soil moisture deficiency, and irrigation after 70% soil moisture deficiency.
+These treatments were applied to horizontal plots and while the irrigation stages including from bud burst to flowering, from flowering to fruit color change, from berry color variation to harvest, and from harvest to leaf fall, were assigned to vertical plots.
+The traits including the relative leaf water content, leaf area, proline, soluble sugars, relative permeability of leaf cell membrane, canopy temperature and chlorophyll index were measured one week before flowering, cluster color change, fruit harvest and leaf color change.
 The row spacing was three meters, and the vine spacing within rows was two meters.
-The vines were trained as low-growing and creeping.
 Irrigation scheduling was determined based on the treatments using a TDR moisture meter.
-After full ripening (uniform ruby-colored clusters with high Brix), cluster length and width, as well as berry diameter, were measured using a ruler and caliper.
-The number of clusters and berries per cluster were counted, and the cluster rachis weight (average weight of three rachises per vine), fresh berry weight (average weight of 10 berries per cluster), cluster weight (average weight of four clusters per vine), and yield (average yield of three vines per plot) were measured.
+After full maturity (uniform ruby color of the cluster with a Brix above 17), the trait of cluster length was measured using a ruler and the cluster width and berry diameter were measured using a caliper.
+The traits of cluster number and number of berries per cluster were counted and cluster axis weight (average weight of three cluster axes per plant), fresh berry weight (average weight of 10 berries per cluster), cluster weight (average weight of four clusters per plant) and yield (average yield of three plants per plot) were measured using an OHAUS digital scale with an accuracy of 0.01 g (Gatti et al., 2012).
+For statistical analysis, after ensuring the normality of the data, analysis of variance was performed using SAS software version 9.4 and using the GLM procedure.
+Composite variance analysis related to the three years was performed when the Bartlett test confirmed the homogeneity of variances.

 Results and Discussion